AdaCore/learn/content/courses/intro-to-ada/chapters/object_oriented_programming.rst

        --  Dispatching: Calls My_Class.Foo
     end Main;

-.. attention:: You can convert an object of type :ada:`Derived` to an
+.. admonition:: Attention

-    object of type :ada:`My_Class`.
+    You can convert an object of type :ada:`Derived` to an object of type :ada:`My_Class`.
 This is called a *view conversion* in Ada parlance and is useful, for example, if you want to call a parent method.